Pradhyumnaa/FinalProjectThesis/README.md

 model = joblib.load('svm_model_tfidf.joblib')

 ### 3. Run the File
-Run the file and at the end, you will receive an accuracy score of the model evaluated on the unseen test set.
+Run the file and at the end, you will receive an accuracy score of the model evaluated on a subset of the test set.